DIGITAL NOMAD LIFESTYLE: CAN THE HYPE BE JUSTIFIED?

 I, myself, instantly passed out every time I saw the hotel’s bed.
 I stole some sleep on the bus, the boat, or the plane whenever I could.
 Those travel bloggers?
 They worked.
 I was amazed at their stamina and dedication.
 I wouldn’t be able to do that.

-I am the kind of ‘travel blogger’ who goes on a journey somewhere and write about it three years later, then taking pictures from a stock photo website because I have accidentally deleted the travel-picture folder in my laptop.
+I am the kind of ‘travel blogger’ who goes on a journey somewhere and write about it three years later, then taking pictures from a stock photo website because I have accidentally deleted the travel-picture folder on my laptop.

 So no matter how ‘glorious’ it might seem, work is work.
 Hard work is hard work.

 And just because you’re a digital nomad or a location-independent worker, it doesn’t mean that you can ditch your roles and responsibilities—both at home or at work.
 Faraway doesn’t mean non-existent.
-Just because you can still be in pajamas at 11 in the morning (lazying around with a bag of chips), doesn’t mean you should.
+Just because you can still be in pyjamas at 11 in the morning (lazying around with a bag of chips), doesn’t mean you should.
 Just because now you have the freedom (and hopefully, the means) to travel anywhere and anytime you like, doesn’t mean you would.

 Now that you have come to the end of this post, is being location-independent still sound promising to you?